 Anticipating 2023 as “the Year of the ‘S’ (for social in ESG-speak), the SDPI manual highlights “workers’ ownership of enterprise with democratic control” such as worker cooperatives, where the workers’ control is exercised via a “one person one vote” system and extends to all decisions, from operations through to governance and finance.

-The “Own The Metrics” campaign advocates for an eighteenth UN SDG dedicated to broadened and deepened worker ownership and democratic workplaces as essential bridges towards transitioning global Shareholder Primacy Capitalism into better “[email protected]&Life” structures and practice.
+The “Own The Metrics” campaign advocates for an eighteenth UN SDG dedicated to broadened and deepened worker ownership and democratic workplaces as essential bridges towards transitioning global Shareholder Primacy Capitalism into better “humanity@Work&Life” structures and practice.

 The campaign is also very much in line with a UN General Assembly Resolution entitled “Promoting the social and solidarity economy for sustainable development” adopted last month.
 The Resolution outlines a six-fold global economy that works for all (“people, planet, purpose, profit, participation & prosperity”) and which demands a credible, mutualist metrics framework.